 Memcached is one of the most popular key-value databases.
-Memcached database serves as the intermediary “cache” between front-end (apps and APIs) and back-end (external databases).
-Unlike other key-value databases like Redis, Memcached is completely volatile, i.e. all data goes straight to memory.
-As a direct consequence of this, the entire database is emptied when you restart the Memcached service.
+The Memcached database serves as the intermediary “cache” between the front end (apps and APIs) and the back end (external databases).
+Unlike other key-value databases, such as Redis, Memcached is volatile, meaning all data resides in memory.
+As a consequence, the database is empty when the Memcached service restarts.

 OpsRamp Memcached Adapter provides a comprehensive solution to monitor the health and performance of business-critical Memcached servers.
 This adapter allows IT administrators to identify and resolve problems with caching systems before they can have an adverse impact on the business.